Ta'Quan Zimmerman

 Ta'Quan Zimmerman (born December 2, 1991) is an American professional basketball player.
-He signed with ncaa division 1 Long Island University (NEC) before finishing up his college career in Canada at Thompson Rivers University.
-After his time at Thompson Rivers University, Zimmerman entered the 2014 NBA Draft.
+He signed with NCAA division 1 Long Island University (NEC) before finishing up his college career in Canada at Thompson Rivers University.
+After his time at Thompson Rivers University, Zimmerman entered the 2014 NBA draft.
 Zimmerman did not get drafted making him an unrestricted free agent, but then was later signed by NBA Utah Jazz.
-Zimmerman spent 2 years with their G-League team Salt Lake City Stars formerly known as the Idaho Stampede.
+Zimmerman spent 2 years with their G-League team Salt Lake City Stars.

 High school career

 In 2009, Zimmerman graduated from Holy Cross High School in Waterbury, Connecticut.
 After not receiving any scholarship offers, he enrolled at Putnam Science Academy, an all-boys boarding school in northeast Connecticut.
 Facing tough competition against New England prep schools, Zimmerman excelled.
 He set the school record with 24 points per game and attracted interest from several mid-major Division 1 colleges.
 However, Zimmerman didn't qualify academically, limiting his options.